 Ask us to transfer your personal information to another person or organisation.

-If you have given your consent to us processing your personal information, you have the right to withdraw your consent at any time.
+If you have given your consent to our storing, controlling or processing your personal information, you have the right to withdraw your consent at any time.
 To withdraw your consent, please contact our Clerk at firstname.lastname@example.org .
 Once we have received notification that you have withdrawn your consent, we will no longer process your personal information and, subject to our retention policy, we will dispose of your data securely.

 If you have any questions about this Privacy Statement, or any other questions about how the Trust protects your personal data, please contact the Clerk: email@example.com